 We’ve tested the Geopress rigorously from the icy heights of Pakistan to the tropical jungles of Bali, and can confirm: it’s the best water bottle you’ll ever buy!

-Rome has plenty of cheap and comfortable hostels to choose from.
+Rome has plenty of affordable and comfortable hostels to choose from.
 Most of them are conveniently located near all of Rome’s top tourist attractions.
+Finding cheap hostels in Rome is relatively easy but keep in mind that these are the ones that are booked first.

 Though there are several hostels to choose from in Rome, Italy as a whole is primarily a guesthouse culture.
 For this reason, the Airbnb apartments in Rome are fantastic!
 Italian hosts are extremely welcoming and will do their best to make your time in Rome an unforgettable one.
 The on-site cooking facilities also help you save money by making your own meals.